 I'm glad I read March: Book One.
 I'm looking forward to the next volume* -- and I expect there will be chickens in it.
 There was too much background about John Lewis's childhood love of raising chickens for there not to be chickens in the following volumes.
 This is the best graphic novel about the civil rights movement that I've ever read (yes, I have read more than one).
 There was another good one a couple years back, but its tone was too "textbook" for my taste.

-If you'd like to purchase March: Book One, here are my affiliate links to the book March: Book Oneat Barnes and Noble and March: Book One: 1 (March Trilogy) at Amazon.
-If you make a purchase after clicking on them, I will receive a small commission at no extra cost to you.
+If you'd like to purchase March: Book One, here is my Amazon affiliate link March: Book One: 1 (March Trilogy).
+If you make a purchase after clicking through, I will receive a small commission at no extra cost to you.

 March: Book One is solid for ages 12+, in my opinion, and I also recommend Claudette Colvin: Twice Toward Justice (my review of that is here) for that age group.
 A couple other recommendations are included in that review.
-Check it out, then tell me: would you rather read March or Claudette Colvin?
-Or, what are your favorite books about civil rights?
+Check it out, then tell me: what are your favorite books about civil rights?